radhagummuluri/EmployeeManagement/README.md

 Basic Design Goals:
 - Solution has a layered architecture where every layer has specific responsibility/concerns.
-- UI is intuitive to use
+- UI should be intuitive to use
 - Decouple the code between layers using dependency injection framework
 - Add test coverage to improve code reliability

-This solution is split into multi layers with specific responsibilities and has UI, Business Logic (BLL) and Data Access (DAL) layers.
+This solution is split into multiple layers with specific responsibilities.
+It has has UI, Business Logic (BLL) and Data Access (DAL) layers.
 The solution consists of the following projects:

 1. EmployeeManagement.Web